Car Insurance for New Drivers

 • Drivers with a gap in their record.
 This is usually someone who has driven but took a long break.
 This creates a lapse in coverage.
 Companies will likely consider you “new” because they don’t have any recent info on you.

 • Immigrants.
 Immigrants will see higher premiums because they have no driving or insurance record.
+They might not be beginner drivers, but insurers and the state have no way of knowing otherwise.

 Carriers might also start you off with high rates because you don’t have recent insurance history.
 They want to know that you’ll make your payments on time and show them loyalty.
-Staying with a company for years can lower your rates.
+Staying with a company for years can lower your costs.

 Newer drivers usually pay high rates, but there are ways to lower them.
 Insurers offer many solutions to make coverage more affordable.
 Below is an outline of the most effective ways to make you or your teen’s insurance more affordable: